TheFilipcom4607/ADSBnear/README.md

 ![alt text](https://assets.thefilip.com/adsbnear.jpg)

 A CircuitPython project that displays the nearest aircraft on a 16×2 LCD screen using real-time ADS-B data.
-Perfect for aviation enthusiasts who want to know what's flying overhead!
+Perfect for aviation enthusiasts who want to know what's flying overhead without checking their phone 24/7.

 ## 🎯 What It Does